Running Jobs Through Scheduler (SLURM)

 4. Job monitoring

-Use the sinfo command to check the partition status.(As of August 2019)
+Use the sinfo command to check the status

 $ sinfo